 Do you want to get a small digital camera tripod but don't know where to start?
 Are you looking for something that is versatile, super easy to carry, and won't cost you a bundle?

 This article will help you figure it all out.
+Welcome to the battle of the small digital camera tripods.

 The good news is that you have plenty of options that don't involve you spending a lot of your money.
 Tripods for small digital cameras come in four main types and they're all quite a bit more affordable that full-sized tripods and they are certainly a lot easier to carry.